I made a tier ranking for each ArgoCD setting.

 v3.0

-The Persist Health in Redis setting can be changed in the following ways:
+The Persist Health in Redis setting can be changed using the following methods:

 Self Heal